 A variety of motorcycle gloves exist.
 Among all the categories, you’ll find gloves tailored to street, race, dirt, touring, sport, and adventure.

-Our lead GearJunkie tester for this guide, Michael Frank, hammered through motorcycle gloves for a full riding season in addition to decades of experience as a rider.
+Tester Michael Frank hammered through motorcycle gloves for a full riding season in addition to decades of experience as a rider.
 He toured in the rain, bombed through mud, took motorcycles off-road, and covered hundreds of miles of pavement on both coasts and across the country.

 We tested models side by side on long rides.
 And our testers rode in a variety of circumstances: commuting in traffic, zipping along the Interstate at 70 mph, and doing quick grocery store runs.

 The aim was to see how well each glove adapted to different types of riding and conditions.
 We measured how comfy they were, and how easily they could operate touchscreens.
-We also tested the functionality with all the tasks you need to do with gloves on: open/close visors and helmet vents, engage clutch levers, feather brakes, and zip/unzip jacket pits and pockets.
+We also tested the functionality with all the tasks you need to do with gloves on: open/close visors and helmet vents, engage levers with confidence, zip/unzip jacket pits and pockets, and open and close luggage.

-Depending on your riding style, you might want some other specific features, but these are the ones that made the cut.
+Depending on your riding style, conditions, and objectives — you might want some other specific features — but these are the ones that made the cut.

 Parts of Motorcycle Gloves

 Motorcycle gloves all have similar design details but use different materials and feel unique glove to glove.
-Here’s a quick overview of those elements.
+These, of course, vary based on the application of each glove.
+We personally prefer a quiver of gloves and often will carry multiple pairs for multi-week rides.
+Here’s an example of a quiver:

 Closure System